zhangluustb/jdata/README.md

 3. useless features
 	holidays
-	other keys such as: cluster x item, store x family...
+	other keys such as: cluster x item, store x family